 This common violation is typically the result of one of the following errors:

-- Releasing PHI to 3rd parties that aren’t medically involved
+- PHI to 3rd parties that aren’t medically involved

 #10: Basic Form Violations

-The HIPAA Privacy Rule contains the right to revoke clause, which is a statement used on authorization forms to tell patients that they can legally void their approval for covered entities to use and disclose their PHI.
+The HIPAA Privacy Rule contains the right to revoke clause.
+Also, this is a statement on authorization forms to tell patients they can legally void their approval for entities to use and disclose their PHI.

-Without including the right to revoke statement on authorization forms, the use of PHI in any way will be a HIPAA violation.
+Additionally, the use of PHI without the right to revoke statement on authorization forms will result in a HIPAA violation.

 Tips for Avoiding HIPAA Violations

 There is steep financial penalty from HIPAA violations.
 Additionally, it’s important you’re taking steps to secure your PHI and keeping employees up to date on the best practices for HIPAA compliance.